-3.1.1 The DSC equipment should be capable of being pre-set to transmit the distress alert on at least one distress alerting frequency.
+A1-3.1.1 The DSC equipment should be capable of being pre-set to transmit the distress alert on at least one distress alerting frequency.

-3.1.2 The distress alert shall be composed in accordance with Recommendation ITU-R M.493.
+A1-3.1.2 The distress alert shall be composed in accordance with Recommendation ITU-R M.493.
 Although the equipment may be able to automatically include the ship’s position information and the time the position was valid, if this information is not available to the equipment then the operator has to manually enter the ship’s position and time at which it was valid.
-Enter the nature of distress as appropriate.
+If time permits, enter the nature of distress as appropriate.

-3.1.3 Distress alert attempt
+A1-3.1.3 Distress alert attempt

-At MF and HF a distress alert attempt may be transmitted as a single frequency or a multi-frequency call attempt.
-At VHF only single frequency call attempts are used.
+For sea areas A3 and A4, MF/HF distress alert attempt may be transmitted as a single frequency or a multi-frequency call attempt (see section A3-60).
+For sea areas A1 and A2, MF and VHF distress alert attempt only single frequency call attempts are used.

-3.1.3.1 Single frequency call attempt
+A1-3.1.3.1 Single frequency call attempt